vangj/vagrant-hadoop-2.3.0/README.md

 A list of available Vagrant boxes is shown at http://www.vagrantbox.es.

 # Vagrant box location
 The Vagrant box is downloaded to the ~/.vagrant.d/boxes directory.
-On Windows, this is C:\Users\{your-username}\.vagrant.d\boxes.
+On Windows, this is C:/Users/{your-username}/.vagrant.d/boxes.

 # References
 This project was kludge together with great pointers from all around the internet.